 I’ll have real, whole butter when that’s the best option.
 Look for the nutrients available around you in every situation and you’ll be so far ahead of the game.

-3: AVOID FOODS WITH ADDITIVES, ADDED SUGAR and UNNECESSARY PROCESSING
+2: AVOID FOODS WITH ADDITIVES, ADDED SUGAR, and UNNECESSARY PROCESSING

 …unless you’re having them ON PURPOSE as a treat (balance is important – but don’t nickel and dime your sugar intake away on sugar-laden processed foods).

-What I mean by this is that I want you to read your food labels.
-When you don't recognize an ingredient, do what I do - google it.
+I want you to read your food labels.
+When you don’t recognize an ingredient, do what I do – Google it.

 See if it’s something natural or if it’s something that’s been manufactured.
 This is what I consider my due diligence.